 Forgive me if you will the cultural presumption that Christmas is on your agenda.
 I am further guessing that those for whom the religious experience of Christmas has all but vanished nonetheless continue to participate in the ritual of Christmas to some extent.
-The event has so insinuated itself into our society that it is no longer a precondition of its celebration to be either Christian or among the faithful.
+The event has so insinuated society that it is no longer a precondition of its celebration to be either Christian or among the faithful.
 Christmas is for many people now submerged in the larger scheme of the “Season” or a “Winter Festival” and as such is merely a holiday whatever your practice.
 You can be assured that most of the country is shut down on Christmas morning.
 You can also count on a pervasive sentiment of good will and merriment frequently punctuated by gifts.
 What however isn’t quite so standard is what people will be doing on Christmas morning.
 It is no longer safe to assume that people will be in the family home much less gathered around the decorative tree.
 There are people who insist upon dismissing Christmas entirely and who make a point of insulating their children from what they consider the overwhelming vulgarity of Christmas.
 But even they must be doing something on Christmas morning.

 While the retail giants are closed on Christmas Day there are invariably smaller convenience stores which are open.
 These stores must of course be manned by employees some of whom are there at a modest premium, others in hopes of profit from a “cornered” market (pardon the pun).
 As regular as it is to malign Ma Bell you can bet that someone is either on call or obliged to attend to a communications emergency.
 Likewise police, firefighters and paramedics are among the first responders on duty Christmas morning.